 Their comprehensive online services and tools help members to operate their business sustainably, protect their employees and source their material ethically.

 Companies work together through Sedex to conduct their businesses in an ethical manner.
-In order to achieve this, they work on a social and an environmental level.
+In order to achieve this, they work on an environmental level.

 Around 60,000 member organisations from over 180 countries use the Sedex platform.